To become an accredited landlord you must meet all of the requirements detailed on this checklist.

 We invite all of our accredited landlords to exhibit at the fair (additional charges apply) and we promote the events widely through the universities and students’ unions.
 These events are well attended and are an excellent opportunity for landlords to meet with students and promote their properties for the next academic year.
 Details of the housing fairs are sent out each summer by email to currently accredited landlords, so it is important to ensure your contact details are up to date to ensure you don't miss out!
 Please note, landlords must have been accredited for a period of at least 12 months immediately prior to the fairs, to be eligible to attend.

-Property highlighting - To help an advert really stand out on our website, landlords can also highlight a property for an additional charge of £30 for the duration of the particular accreditation period.
-Adverts will have a grey background, the property pin in map view will be blue and it will always appear before adverts that are not highlighted, whenever a property search takes place.
+Property highlighting - To help an advert really stand out on our website, landlords can also highlight a property for an additional charge of £30 per advert for the duration of the particular accreditation period.
+Adverts will have a coloured background in the search results list and will always appear before adverts that are not highlighted, whenever a property search takes place.
 This is similar to sponsored adverts on Google.

 Let agreed - Once you have secured tenants for your property, you have the option to disable your property advert, or to mark it as 'let agreed' and continue to display it on the website.
 The 'let agreed' facility is a positive promotional point, as students will still see the property has been let, and this indicates your success in renting out properties which could encourage them to look at similar properties you are advertising on our website that are still available.
 We kindly ask that you regularly update your property listings, when rooms are taken and/or become available, and that properties that are fully let are taken down or marked as let agreed.